elastic/elasticsearch-net/new_docs/contents/nest/core/delete-by-query.markdown

 As always `*Async` variants are available too.

-You can also delete by query over all the indexes and types:
+You can also delete by query over all the indices and types:

 	this.ConnectedClient.DeleteByQuery<ElasticSearchProject>(q => q
 		.AllIndices()